 Food protein-induced enterocolitis syndrome (FPIES)

-Unlike some food allergies, FPIES usually resolves over time.
-As with typical milk allergies, preventing an FPIES reaction involves avoiding milk and milk products.
+Unlike some food allergies, food protein-induced enterocolitis syndrome (FPIES) usually resolves over time.
+As with milk allergy, preventing an FPIES reaction involves avoiding milk and milk products.

-Certain factors may increase the risk of developing a milk allergy:
+Certain factors may increase the risk of developing milk allergy:

 - Atopic dermatitis.
 Children who have atopic dermatitis — a common, chronic inflammation of the skin — are much more likely to develop a food allergy.

 - Family history.
-A person's risk of a food allergy increases if one or both parents have a food allergy or another type of allergy — such as hay fever, asthma, hives or eczema.
+A person's risk of a food allergy increases if one or both parents have a food allergy or another type of allergy or allergic disease — such as hay fever, asthma, hives or eczema.

 - Age.
 Milk allergy is more common in children.
-As they age, their digestive system matures, and their bodies are less likely to react to milk.
+As they age, their digestive systems mature, and their bodies are less likely to react to milk.

 Children who are allergic to milk are more likely to develop certain other health problems, including: